IT

 A seasoned IT professional with over 10 years of experience, excelling in senior leadership roles to drive innovation, optimise technology solutions, and lead high-performing teams.
 Skilled at aligning business objectives with cutting-edge IT strategies to enhance efficiency, scalability, and digital transformation.

-When listing work experience, the rule of thumb is to start with your most recent and then work backwards.
-This is why choosing the right IT CV template matters.
-Each experience entry must clearly show the name and location of the employer, your job title, and dates.
+When listing work experience, the general rule is to start with your most recent position and then work backwards.
+This is why selecting the right IT CV template is important.
+Each entry should clearly display the name and location of the employer, your job title, and the dates.

 Add three to four bullet points per entry highlighting your responsibilities and achievements, skills and tools used, and measurable impact.
-Use action verbs at the start of each sentence to make your bullet points more dynamic.
+Use action verbs at the start of each sentence to make your bullet points engaging.

-The powerful words portray you as a proactive individual and the type of addition the potential employer is missing.
-In other words, you’re steering clear of the pitfall of using vague descriptions, which are frowned upon by hiring managers.
+The powerful words portray you as an achiever and the type of addition the potential employer is missing.
+In other words, you’re avoiding the trap of using vague descriptions, which are frowned upon by hiring managers.

 Correct ✔️